Leaflet/Leaflet/FAQ.md

 ## Data Providers

+#### The map is wrong in my neighborhood, could you fix it?

+Nope, but you can.
+The map you see on Leaflet examples is based on [OpenStreetMap], a free editable map of the world.
+Signing up and editing the map there is easy, and the changes will be reflected on the map in a few minutes.

 #### What map tiles can I use with Leaflet?
 Is it limited to OpenStreetMap?

 Leaflet is provider-agnostic, meaning you can use any map provider as long as you conform to its terms of use.